kairen/client-go-examples/k8s/cri-plugin/README.md

 # Custom CRI Plugin
-This examples demonstrates how to write a CRI plugin that handles container runtime.
+This directory has many examples of how to write CRI plugin that handles container runtime.